anapgh/pycefr/README.md

-# **PYCEFRL**
+# **pycefrl**
-## *IDENTIFYING THE PYTHON CODE LEVEL USING THE CERFL FRAMEWORK AS INSPIRATION*
+## *Identifying Python3 Code Level Using the CERFL Framework as Inspiration*

 ### What is this project about?
-The objective of this Final Degree Project is to create a tool capable of obtaining an evaluation inspired by the [''Common European Framework of Reference for Languages''](https://en.wikipedia.org/wiki/Common_European_Framework_of_Reference_for_Languages) for code written in the Python programming language, version 3.
+The goal of pycefrl is to create a tool capable of obtaining an evaluation inspired by the [''Common European Framework of Reference for Languages''](https://en.wikipedia.org/wiki/Common_European_Framework_of_Reference_for_Languages) for code written in the Python programming language, version 3.

-Through this tool, it will be possible to analyze the level of GitHub repositories (and their developers) or code snippets in this language.
+With this tool it is possible to analyze the level of GitHub repositories (and their developers) or code snippets in Python3.

 ### How does it work?

 To put it into operation you have to follow the steps below:
 1. Configure the 'configuration.cfg' file with the level assignment of your choice.
+If you want to use the default ones, go to step 3.
 2. Execute the file 'dict.py' to generate a level dictionary.
    ```
    python3 dict.py
    ```
-3. Execute the main program 'main.py' in three different ways:
+3. Execute the main program 'pycerfl.py' in three different ways:

     * Analyze a directory.
       ```
-      python3 main.py directory name_path
+      python3 pycerfl.py directory name_path
       ```
-    * Analyze a Github repository.
+    * Analyze a GitHub repository.
       ```
-      python3 main.py repo name_urlclone
+      python3 pycerfl.py repo name_urlclone
       ```
-    * Analyze a Github user.
+    * Analyze a GitHub user.
       ```
-      python3 main.py user name_user
+      python3 pycerfl.py user name_user
       ```
 4. After that, this program will generate two types of formats to view the results:
-    * **json**
+    * **JSON**
-    * **csv**
+    * **CSV**

   Both indicating:
   * Repository name